Pilot Club decommissions 68-year-old veteran’s memorial

 St. Augustine Mayor Joe Boles offered a story of his father, a WWII Navy Frogman.
 “He never spoke of his time in the war,” said Boles.
 “I can’t imagine what life was like in a war.
 I did not have to serve because those before us made it so we did not have to serve.”
 He thanked all who were instrumental in making this move a reality.

-Burtin introduced John Valdez, one of the contractors who stepped forward and offered his services to help relocate the memorial, after the installation of electrical control panels by the Florida Department of Transportation blocked the clear view of the monument.
+Burtin introduced John Valdes, one of the contractors who stepped forward and offered his services to help relocate the memorial, after the installation of electrical control panels by the Florida Department of Transportation blocked the clear view of the monument.

-“The cannon ball atop the memorial will be the easiest part of all, since years of weathering have caused cracks — not only on the coquina sides of the monument, but also on the crown,” Valdez said; giving a brief description of the process for deconstruction.
+“The cannon ball atop the memorial will be the easiest part of all, since years of weathering have caused cracks — not only on the coquina sides of the monument, but also on the crown,” Valdes said; giving a brief description of the process for deconstruction.
 “If we are unable to remove it intact, we will be able to replace it.
 In fact we have the technology to recreate the cracks on the sides.”

 Col. Rik Erklens, USA (retired), President of the Ancient City Chapter, Military Officers Association of America, spoke about the upcoming move, the installation of additional plaques to recognize fallen veterans of the wars since Vietnam.